carbon-language/carbon-lang/lldb/docs/resources/test.rst

 The LLDB test suite consists of three different kinds of test:

-* Python scripts located under ``lldb/packages/Python/lldbsuite``.
-  These are written using python's unittest2 testing framework.
+* Unit test.
+These are located under ``lldb/unittests`` and are written in C++ using googletest.

-* Unit tests, located under ``lldb/unittests``.
-These are written in C++, using googletest.
+* Integration tests that test the debugger through the SB API.
+These are located under ``lldb/packages/Python/lldbsuite`` and are written in Python using ``dotest`` (LLDB's custom testing framework on top of unittest2).

-* LIT tests, located under ``lldb/lit``.
-These use the LLVM Integrated Tester.
+* Integration tests that test the debugger through the command line.
+These are locarted under `lldb/tests/Shell` and are written in a shell-style format using FileCheck to verify its output.

+All three test suites use the `LLVM Integrated Tester
+<https://llvm.org/docs/CommandGuide/lit.html>`_ (lit) as their test driver.
+The
+test suites can be run as a whole or separately.

 Many of the tests are accompanied by a C (C++, ObjC, etc.) source file.
 Each test first compiles the source file and then uses LLDB to debug the resulting executable.

-The tests verify both the LLDB command line interface and the scripting API.

 .. contents::
    :local: